Kouotou/FINTECH_APP/README.md

-# experimental-learnFlutter
+# FINTECH APP
-Here  I am creatin a note book app with flutter following https://youtube.com/playlist?list=PL6yRaaP0WPkVtoeNIGqILtRAgd3h2CNpT
+Here  I am building a FINTECH app with Flutter for the MTN MoMo Hackathon with integration of the MoMo APIs